 Making minimum monthly payments on your credit card or short-term loan racks up interest quickly.
 If you don’t have a clear plan of how to get out of this type of debt, it can follow you for years.
 Penalties, fees, and interest payments balloon.
 They end up costing significantly more than the borrowed amount.

 Insurance isn’t just for your health.
 Health insurance is obviously important.
 But depending on where you are in life, other types of insurance can protect your income stream and your family.
 These include life insurance and accident and disability insurance.
 If you pass away or can no longer work, these types of insurance will protect your income stream.

 Life insurance policies provide payments to your family when you pass away.
 They can either be lump-sum payments or paid in monthly installments.
 Often, life insurance policies for younger people can cost just a few dollars per month.
 As you get older, these policies increase in price.

 The last number you’ll need for your financial health assessment is your retirement savings.
 This could be through a retirement plan at work or through a personal investment account.
 Saving for retirement can never come too early.
 In fact, many Americans aren’t saving enough for their retirement.
 Don’t just check your retirement account balances.
 Those fluctuate.
 Instead, look at how much you contribute each month.

-Step Nine: What’s Your Debt to Income Ratio
+Step Nine: What’s Your Debt to Income Ratio?

-Your debt to income ratio is another good metric of how you’re doing.
+Your debt to income ratio (DTI) is another good metric of how you’re doing.
 Paying a lot each month for debt isn’t a healthy place to be.

 Your debt to income ratio is your debt divided by your monthly gross take-home pay.

-For example, if you earn $50,000 per year, your monthly take home gross pay is $4,166 ($50,000 divided by 12).
+Example: if you earn $50,000 per year, your monthly take home gross pay is $4,166 ($50,000 divided by 12).

 Then assume your car payment, student loans, credit cards, and mortgage add up to $3,100 per month.